- About Us

 Clare McCord - YRP Outreach Team

-Clare started working for YRP in August 2015 delivering SHAWS.
+Clare started working for YRP in August 2015 delivering SHAWS before it changed to YRP Outreach.
 Clare has had a variety of job roles including working for Jobcentre Plus, supporting clients with mental health issues back into work, and more recently working for Riverside Housing providing support to people who were at risk of losing their tenancies.
 Clare has also worked at number 5 night shelter in Guildford and is looking forward to working with individuals who may be street homeless.

 Night Project Workers

-Darren, Lynn, Teresa, Henry, Ben, Anita, Jason, Kristina and Michael make up our dedicated team of Project Workers who support the clients who are staying overnight in the shelter.
+Darren, Lynn, Teresa, Henry, Ben, Anita, Jason, Kristina, Sarah and Michael make up our dedicated team of Project Workers who support the clients who are staying overnight in the shelter.
 They complete assessments and support plans as well as assisting clients to look towards future housing options.

 Mel Jones - Kitchen Supervisor